 We believe the noteholders are also protected against changes to origination strategy that result from the sale of the originator to another banking group.
-Noteholders can call for the transaction's early amortisation if RBI no longer holds a majority stake in RLPL (51% or more), and retained notes do not have voting rights.
-Additionally, early amortisation would be automatically triggered if the new majority holder of RLPL is subject to economic sanctions by any US, European or United Kingdom authority.
+Noteholders can call for the transaction's early amortisation if RBI no longer holds a majority stake in RLPL (51% or more), and retained notes will not have voting rights.

-The underperformance of the portfolio of assets also triggers the end of the replenishing period and the start of the amortisation phase.
+The underperformance of the portfolio of assets will also trigger the end of the replenishing period and the start of the amortisation phase.
 The structure defines several triggers that start the amortisation phase (see Figure 3).

 Figure 3.
-Asset- and originator-related early-amortisation triggers
+Asset- and originator-performance early-amortisation triggers

-Trigger Description Dynamic delinquencies Amortisation starts if the rolling three-month average of delinquent receivables is more than 1.5% of the total portfolio balance including outstanding defaulted receivables (i.e. non-defaulted receivables plus total defaults minus total recoveries).
-Cumulative defaults Amortisation starts if total defaults over the total initial balance of all assets ever transferred to the issuer (i.e. initial portfolio plus all replenished amounts) is greater than 4.5% for the first year after the restructuring; or greater than 5.5% for the second year after the restructuring.
+Trigger Description Dynamic delinquencies Amortisation will start if the rolling three-month average of delinquent receivables is more than 1.5% of the total portfolio balance including outstanding defaulted receivables (i.e. non-defaulted receivables plus total defaults minus total recoveries).
+Cumulative defaults Amortisation will start if total defaults over the total initial balance of all assets ever transferred to the issuer (i.e. initial portfolio plus all replenished amounts) is greater than 4.5% for the first year after the restructuring; or greater than 5.5% for the second year after the restructuring.
 Total defaults considers the balance of defaulted receivables as of the time of default.
-Principal deficiency Amortisation starts if the principal deficiency ledger is greater than 0.5% of the portfolio balance (i.e. when the notes and junior funding are undercollateralised by 0.5%).
-Reserve fund Amortisation starts if the reserve fund is not at its required level.
-Portfolio balance Amortisation starts if the portfolio balance is less than 90% of the combined balance of the notes and junior funding.
+Principal deficiency Amortisation will start if the principal deficiency ledger is greater than 0.5% of the portfolio balance (i.e. when the notes and junior funding are undercollateralised by 0.5%).
+Reserve fund Amortisation will start if the reserve fund is not at its required level.
+Portfolio balance Amortisation will start if the portfolio balance is less than 90% of the combined balance of the notes and junior funding.